So you don’t end up working during your free time.

 13. Get out of the house every single day, if you can.
 A quick walk around the block every morning can be the key to good mental health, especially if you’re locked in at home all day long.

 14. Take the time to get on Zoom meetings with like-minded people and people who work in the same or similar businesses.
-It not only helps improve your efficiency and productivity, but can also be a source of ideas and commiseration.
+It not only helps improve your productivity, but can also be a source of ideas and commiseration.

 15. Get organized.
 Have systems in place that increase your workflow and reduce the time you spend checking things and following up with people.